Yashmittal296/ATP-Code-Base/README.md

 # ATP-Code-Base
-This repository contains code bases for most commonly implemented use cases in various ATP projects
+This repository contains code base for most commonly implemented use cases in various ATP projects